ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 ## Page headers and footers

-ChordPro distinguishes three types of output pages:
+ChordPro distinguishes four classes of output pages:

 * the first page of the output: `first`;
 * the first page of a song: `title`;
-* all other pages: `default`.
+* all other pages: `default`;
+* pages for alignment: `filler`.

-Each of these page types can have settings for a page title, subtitle, footer, and background.
+Each of these page classes can have settings for a page title, subtitle, footer, and background.
 The settings inherit from `default` to `title` to `first`.
 So a `title` page has everything a `default` page has, and a `first` page has everything a `title` page has.
+`filler` pages are empty by default.

 Each title, subtitle and footer has three parts, which are printed to the left of the page, centered, and right.
-When even/odd page printing is selected, the left and right parts are swapped on even pages.
+When even/odd page printing is selected, ChordPro uses a page class with postfix `-even` on even pages, if this is defined.
+Otherwise, the left and right parts are swapped on even pages.

 The title, subtitle and footer may also be set to an *array* of three part strings, which will be printed on separate lines.